eccles/whome/doc/source/backups/README.md

 backups.sh
 ```

-This second attempt should be musch quicker.
+This second attempt should be much quicker.

 Check that /Backup is unmounted after execution finishes.